CORPORATE GOVERNANCE PRACTICE

 During the year, the Company organised a formal training session for the directors of the Company.
 The training session covered topics including updates on Listing Rules and the corporate governance environment.

 The Board meets regularly to review the Group’s operational performance, financial statements, material investments in new projects, dividend policy, major financings, treasury policies and changes in accounting policies.
 All directors have access to board papers and related materials which are provided in a timely manner, and are able to include matters in the agenda for board meetings.
-For the year ended 31 December 2018, the Chairman of the Company held a number of meetings with the Non-Executive Directors (including the Independent Non-Executive Directors) without the presence of other Executive Directors.
+For the year ended 31 December 2019, the Chairman of the Company held a number of meetings with the Non-Executive Directors (including the Independent Non-Executive Directors) without the presence of the Executive Directors.

 The Company Secretary supports the Chairman, the Board and the Board Committees by ensuring good information flow and that the policies and procedures of the Board are followed.
 The Company Secretary advises the Board on governance matters and facilitates the induction and professional development of Directors.
 The Company Secretary is an employee of the Company and is appointed by the Board.
 All Directors may call upon the Company Secretary for advice and assistance at any time in respect to their duties and the effective operation of the Board and Board Committees.
 The Company Secretary also plays an essential role in the relationship between the Company and its shareholders, including assisting the Board in discharging its obligations to shareholders pursuant to the Listing Rules.